 On Thursday 31 May 2018, people around the globe observed World No Tobacco Day, an opportunity to highlight the health and other risks associated with smoking tobacco.
 The 37 Tackling Indigenous Smoking teams across Australia hosted a number of events as part of World No Tobacco Day.
 Please see below for some information about how each team got involved with this important day.
 Bega Garnbirringu […]

 The Tackling Indigenous Smoking (TIS) program aims to improve the health of Aboriginal and Torres Strait Islander people by reducing the prevalence of tobacco use through population health promotion activities.
-The program has a number of parts: regional tobacco control grants (RTCGs) to organisations a National Best Practice Unit for Tackling Indigenous Smoking (NBPU TIS) a National Coordinator for Tackling Indigenous Smoking enhancements to Quitline services […]
+Population health promotion activities are an important feature of overall tobacco control and are recommended by the World Health Organization (WHO).
+Recent findings from the Mayi Kuwayu study provide strong evidence that these activities are working to encourage […]

 Please see below for a full list of the current National Best Practice Unit for Tackling Indigenous Smoking (NBPU TIS) Advisory Group members.
 Mr Bradley Brown (Chair) Aboriginal Prevention Program Manager, Cancer Council Victoria Bradley’s blood line is Gunditjmara, which is located in Western Victoria.
 He is proud of his Aboriginal and Irish descent and has strong family, community and cultural values.
 He has over […]